-It's Christmas Day and today I have a small Christmas present for the planet - a potential 20% reduction in urban air pollution for delivery within eight years at no cost to tax-payers.
+It’s Christmas Day and today I have a small Christmas present for the planet – a potential, upto 20%, reduction in urban air pollution for delivery within eight years at no cost to tax-payers.

 A New Engine, A Solution Now

 For the last few years I’ve been working on the design for the Rumbler 505 Sport Tank.
 Partly for the challenge of creating something beautiful, partly to solve the issues of urban traffic air pollution.